How does senior dental insurance work? Dental coverage (or lack thereof) depends on which insurance you have. Let’s review the major options below:

 When can I sign up for a dental plan?

-Dental coverage usually starts the first of the following month.
-Often, you do not have to be 65 in order to buy one, as most companies do not differentiate between senior and non-senior dental.
+Dental coverage usually starts the first of the following month you apply.
+Typically you do not have to be 65 in order to buy one.
+Most companies do not differentiate between senior and non-senior dental and charge males and females the same amount.
+Insurance providers usually accept all applicants for dental insurance regardless of pre-existing conditions.

 Can I switch my dental plan?

 You definitely can switch dental plans.
-You just have to apply for a new one, but don’t worry, you are guaranteed to be approved.
+You just have to apply for a new one and most plans will approve you regardless of your dental history.
 Still, please do not cancel your former plan until you have received confirmation that you are enrolled in the new one.

-Usually Senior Dental can save you money on regular teeth cleanings and checkups over paying those fees directly to the dentist.
+Yes.
+Usually Senior Dental plans can save you money on regular teeth cleanings and checkups over paying those fees directly to the dentist.
+Without insurance, dental exams with cleanings can cost 200+ a visit.
+If you have major upcoming dental needs, make sure you select a plan with a large enough calendar year maximum payout to cover them.

 Questions about dental: Call our Senior65.com team at 800-930-7956 to learn more.